fernnbr/born2besad/README.md

 - ssh (your username)@(your IP) -p 4242
 (In case of error try see your ip with ip a; if the error persists, shut down the VM; then open it again;
-then sleect your VM; then go to settings; then go to network; then change NAt to bridge; then use ip a again; then get the IP and redo the ssh step)
+then sleect your VM; then go to settings; then go to network; then change NAt to bridge; then use ip a again; then get the IP and redo the ssh step)\

+--->>>> (continue from here)

+# SSH connection from Outside
+#### To check if the terminal is listening

+- type "netstat -tuln | grep 4242"
+- ssh (your username)@(your IP) -p 4242
+- ssh (your username)@(your IP) -p 4241
+- type "exit"
+- type "netstat -tuln | grep 4241"

+# Password Policy

+- sudo nano /etc/login.defs
+- type your password
+- Go to PASS_MAX_DAYS and change it to 30
+- Go to PASS_MIN_DAYS and change it to 2
+- clear

+### Install the Password Quality Checking Lib

+- type "sudo apt-get install libpam-pwquality -y"
+-

 Continue
 (https://youtu.be/3Vw0HlJHLTQ?si=lsyIAY6g-ddQdhSz&t=651)